sanjayts/gitit/README.md

+# gitit

+# Background

-# gitit (Rudimentary libgit2 bindings in Rust For Learning Purposes)
+Rudimentary libgit2 bindings in Rust For the purpose of learning FFI and unsafe Rust.

 ## Build Notes